 - The name and value of each property.
 Since Cloud Firestore in Datastore mode is schemaless, the name of each property must be stored with the property value for any given entity.

 - Any built-in and composite index rows that refer to this entity.
 Each row contains the entity kind, any number of property values depending on the index definition, and the entity key.

-See How Entities and Indexes are Stored for a complete breakdown of the metadata required to store entities and indexes at the Bigtable level and Datastore Indexes for a detailed explanation of how Cloud Datastore indexes are managed.
+See How Entities and Indexes are Stored for a complete breakdown of the metadata required to store entities and indexes at the Bigtable level and Datastore Indexes for a detailed explanation of how Datastore mode indexes are managed.